kylestarrtech/Balanced-by-Daylight/README.md

 This tool is in very early stages, but I decided to make the repository public nonetheless.

-For more information, DM/follow me on [Twitter](https://twitter.com/SHADERSOP) or message me on <abbr title="shaders">Discord</abbr> for more information.
+For more information, DM/follow me on [Twitter](https://twitter.com/SHADERSOP) or message me on Discord (shaders) for more information.